slarse/talks/under-the-hood-of-cpython/presentation.md

 ## What is a stack?

 A last-in-first-out (LIFO) data structure.
-We need to know about three
+We need to know about four
 operations:

 * Push: Put something on top of the stack.
 * Pop: Remove and return the topmost value from the stack.
 * Peek/top: Look at the topmost value on the stack without removing it.
+* Set: Overwrite the top of the stack.

 \tikzset{
     square/.style={rectangle, draw=black, align=center, minimum width=5, thick},